MattStockton/MattStockton.github.io/_posts/2024-07-25-building-custom-gpts.markdown

 Here's a video demo of a Custom GPT I built to help guide leadership decisions.
 I read a lot.
 I enjoy reading leadership / management books.
 I take notes and highlight aspects I find interesting, but like any information that I don't use regularly, it disappears from my brain over time.
 I've wondered if GPTs are well-suited to solve this retention problem, by being able to access the context and learnings from books I've found interesting **in the context** of a specific decision I'm trying to make.
 This Custom GPT was my 'attempt to prototype a solution in 10 minutes'

-If you want to try out the Leadership Decieion Mentor GPT, you can [use it here](https://chatgpt.com/g/g-Z94a9Qz8a-leadership-decision-mentor)
+If you want to try out the Leadership Decision Mentor GPT, you can [use it here](https://chatgpt.com/g/g-Z94a9Qz8a-leadership-decision-mentor)

 ### Video Walkthrough